Work permit: South Africa

-An intra company transfer (ICT) work visa is issued to a foreigner who can demonstrate to have been employed by a foreign entity for at least 6 months and who, based on his/her foreign employment, deployed or seconded to South African branch, subsidiary or associate office of the corporate entity aboard.
-A skills transfer plan needs to support the application.
-An Intra-Company-Transfer work visa does not allow its holder to change status from within South Africa.
-The visa is issued for up to 4 years and cannot be renewed from within South Africa.
-Holding an ICT work visa does not accrue its holder any rights in terms of applying for permanent residence in South Africa.
+An Intra-Company Transfer (ICT) work visa is issued to a foreigner who has been employed by a foreign entity for at least 6 months and is transferred to a South African branch, subsidiary, or associate office.
+A skills transfer plan must accompany the application.
+This visa is valid for up to 4 years and cannot be renewed or changed from within South Africa.
+It also does not qualify the holder for permanent residency status.

 Canada

-Canada work permits are issued under the Temporary Foreign Worker Program (TFWP) by Canada immigration and Citizenship.
+Canada work permits are issued under the Temporary Foreign Worker Program (TFWP) by Immigration, Refugees and Citizenship Canada (IRCC).

 The TFWP has four streams: high-skilled workers, low-skilled workers, the Seasonal Agricultural Worker Program, and the Live-In Caregiver Program.

-The Canadian work permit is divided into two which include are the “open work permits” and “employer-specific work permits.”
-With an open work permit, an applicant can work for any employer, but an employer-specific work permit allows the applicant to work for only one employer.
+The Canadian work permit is divided into two types: open work permits and employer-specific work permits.
+With an open work permit, an applicant can work for any employer, while an employer-specific permit limits employment to one specific employer.

-It is required that you already have a job offer before applying for a work permit, although in some cases, you can apply for a work permit without a job offer.
+Work permits are generally issued for a limited period, but workers can apply to extend or renew their permits before expiry in order to maintain legal status in Canada.

-For a foreigner to apply for a work permit in Canada, they would have to apply for a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC), as this is the most used approach.
-It would then be the duty of the Canadian employer to undertake domestic recruitment efforts and agrees that no Canadian permanent residents or citizens are qualified for the position at hand.
-After a positive LMIA has been issued to the applicant, they can go ahead to apply for a work permit.
+To apply for a work permit, the employer may need to obtain a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).
+This confirms that no Canadian citizen or permanent resident is available for the position.
+After a positive LMIA, the employer may proceed with the work permit application.

+The Government of Canada issues work permits under several programs, including the Temporary Foreign Worker Program and the International Mobility Program.

+Israel-Palestine

 Philippines

 In the Philippines, legal employment of a foreigner in the country for a period of more than six months requires an alien employment permit (AEP) which is issued by the Department of Labor and Employment.
 A special working permit (SWP) issued by the Bureau of Immigration is required instead for foreigners intending to work in the country for a period of less than six months.